 Dinner Plate Dahlias

-It's all about texture—fluffy dinner plate dahlias were the focus of this wedding bouquet designed by All You Need Is Love Events.
+It's all about texture with this stunning bouquet.
+Fluffy dinner plate dahlias were the focus of this wedding bouquet designed by All You Need Is Love Events.

-Dahlias, Queen Anne's Lace, Jasmine Vine, Feverfew, Eucalyptus, Ranunculus, and Protea
+Dahlias, Queen Anne's Lace, Feverfew, Ranunculus, and Protea

 For a charming plucked-from-the-garden feel, consider this wildflower beauty by The Wilding Collective.
 It includes dahlias, Queen Anne's lace, jasmine vine, feverfew, eucalyptus, ranunculus, and "blushing bride" protea.